 Venerable Thubten Chodron was invited to give two talks at Harvard to people that volunteer in prisons.
 Knowing that inmates know best what effect volunteers have, she asked G. S., a prison inmate who is her student, “What do you think is important for people who work with inmates to know?
 What do they need to understand?
 To do or not to do?”
 The following is his response.

-I hope this will help you in your future talks with those who work with prisoners.
-It seems like so many who do this work—as kind as they may be—put out that it’s more about them and what they are doing for the “poor misguided prisoners” than any real Dharma practice.
+I hope this will help you in your future talks with those who work with incarcerated people.
+It seems like so many who do this work—as kind as they may be—put out that it’s more about them and what they are doing for the “poor misguided incarcerated people” than any real Dharma practice.
 I do not mean to sound harsh or unappreciative.
 For some of us, this is the only chance we have for a qualified formal Dharma practice.